bart747/mysite/content/blog/ui-coins.md

 subtitle: "Two different things need to seem different at first sight."
 date: 2016-08-19
 topPick: true
+similarTitle: "5 Notes on How to Design a Resilient UI"
+similarURL: "resilient-ui"
 ---

 Contrast is an essential concept when it comes to UI usability.
 It solves more problems than you think.